CODE OF BUSINESS CONDUCT

 Conflict of Interest

 All Personnel must pay particular attention to conflict of interest issues.
-If an employee is faced with a situation in which his or her personal financial, political or other interests or those of individuals or entities close to them may conflict with that of the Company, they must report it immediately (see Applicability, Enforcement and Reporting).
-In this respect, no Personnel shall acquire a significant interest in or accept a position as consultant or part-time employee with, a competitor, a supplier or a customer without prior written agreement from the Company.
+If an employee is faced with a situation in which his or her personal, financial, political or other interests or those of individuals or entities close to them may conflict with the interests of the Company, they must report it immediately (see Applicability, Enforcement and Reporting).
+No Personnel shall acquire a significant interest in, or accept a position as consultant or part-time employee with, a competitor, a supplier or a customer of the Company without prior written agreement from the Company.
 No Personnel may use personal influence to get the Company to do business with an entity in which their close family members or friends have an interest.
 All Personnel must report any relationship they or any close family members have with the Company, either as an employee, supplier, customer or in any other form (see Applicability, Enforcement and Reporting).

-All Personnel who have access through their position to privileged non-public information, which could influence the price of the shares of the Company, or companies with which the Company has a business relationship, shall not engage in divulging such information nor trade in those shares, or any other financial instruments, including exercising share options.
+All Personnel must act in a manner that is compliant with Market Abuse Laws.
+Personnel who have access through their position to privileged non-public information, which could impact the price of the shares of the Company, or companies with which the Company has a business relationship, shall not engage in divulging such information nor trade in those shares, or any other financial instruments, including exercising share options.